PowerfulPieszam/PowerfulPieszam/README.md

 ---

-### 🧠 Who am I?
-I’m a conscious anomaly someone who transcends standard thought patterns and perceives what others rarely notice.
-I'm a researcher of my own mind, questioning everything, analyzing the fabric of reality, and navigating the tension between logic, chaos, and emotion.
-I seek balance between intellect, freedom of thought, and finding a way to live with a level of awareness that doesn't fit within the world’s default settings.

----

 ### 🚀 What I do
-- 🎶 Music production, sound design, and experimental audio workflows
+- 🎶 Music production, sound design
-- 💻 Coding with passion, mainly in **Python**, **C++**, and creative tech
+- 💻 Coding

+(surely)

-- 🧪 Constantly learning, challenging assumptions, breaking mental models
+- 🧪 Constantly learning, cooking new distro
 - ⚡ Fun fact: I use Arch btw

 ---